haum/hms_reddit/README.rst

 reddithaum
 ==========

-A small IRC bot that post the latest Reddit submissions on an IRC channel.
+A small microservice that poll Reddit and publish new posts to a RabbitMQ exchanger.

 Using
 -----